 Circus animals are confined in small spaces, spend excessive time shut in trailers and trucks and often demonstrate abnormal behaviours – rocking, swaying, and pacing, indicating they are stressed and not coping with their environment.
 ADI’s video evidence shows how these animals are forced to perform tricks through physical violence, fear and intimidation.
 Casual violence in handling animals is part of the culture.
 Circus workers are understandably fearful when moving large and potentially dangerous wild animals across open ground and near the public, and under time pressure, which leads to increased aggression and violence towards the animals.

 This has now been supported by the science.
-A July 2016 expert analysis of scientific evidence commissioned by the Welsh Government and undertaken by Professor Steven Harris at Bristol University concluded, “The available scientific evidence indicates that captive wild animals in circuses and other travelling animal shows do not achieve their optimal welfare requirements.”
+A July 2016 expert analysis of scientific evidence commissioned by the Welsh Government and undertaken by Professor Stephen Harris at Bristol University concluded, “The available scientific evidence indicates that captive wild animals in circuses and other travelling animal shows do not achieve their optimal welfare requirements.”
 The report stated that “Life for wild animals in travelling circuses…does not appear to constitute either a ‘good life’ or a ‘life worth living’”.

 The Federation of Veterinarians of Europe (FVE) has concluded “there is by no means the possibility that their [wild mammals in travelling circuses’] physiological, mental and social requirements can adequately be met.”